PMTair Flight 241: Flight

 Flight 241 departed Siem Reap at 10:01 local time with 18 passengers and 4 crew members.
 Co-pilot Dara was the pilot flying while Captain Pavlenko was the pilot not flying.
 The crew had received weather information from air traffic controller earlier through phone.
 According to said information, there was cloud and rain north of Sihanoukville.
 The flight was later cleared to fly direct to Sihanoukville.

 As the aircraft reached the mid-point of the route between Siem Reap and Sihanoukville, it started to deviate to the left of the track.
 The crew might have decided to deviate in response to the deteriorating weather condition along the route.
 Their decision to deviate, however, was not informed to the ATC.
 The controller in the ATC noticed that the aircraft had deviated to the left but decided not to question the crew on the matter.

 At 10:36 local time, the crew requested the controllers in Sihanoukville about the general weather condition in the area.
-Afterwards, the crew requested the controllers from Phnom Penh Control Area to descent to 8,000 ft, which was later granted by the controller.
+Afterwards, the crew requested the controllers from Phnom Penh Control Area to descend to 8,000 ft, which was later granted by the controller.
 The controller later handed over the contact of Flight 241 to Sihanoukville at 10:42 local time.

-As they became nearer to their destination airport, the crew requested to descent to 3,000 ft.
-Sihanoukville cleared them to descent to 3,000 ft.
-At 03:46 local time, the aircraft descended below Phnom Penh's radar coverage and its blip disappeared from the screen.
+As they became nearer to their destination airport, the crew requested to descend to 3,000 ft.
+Sihanoukville cleared them to descend to 3,000 ft.
+At 10:46 local time, the aircraft descended below Phnom Penh's radar coverage and its blip disappeared from the screen.
 Radio communication with Sihanoukville was still normal.

-At 03:47 local time, the crew requested to descent further to 2,000 ft.
+At 10:47 local time, the crew requested to descend further to 2,000 ft.
 As Sihanoukville Airport was neither equipped with radar nor other navigational aids such as VOR, DME and ILS, the crew had to rely to visual ground observation.
 The controller asked the crew on whether they had established visual contact with the ground and the crew answered with "would see ground in a moment."
 They were then asked by the controller on whether they were facing difficulties during the descent, in which the crew answered with "That's ok, that's ok."
-The ATC then cleared the flight crew to descent to 2,000ft and the clearance was read back by the crew at 10:48.
+The ATC then cleared the flight crew to descend to 2,000ft and the clearance was read back by the crew at 10:48.
 This was the last transmission from the crew.